 Quick pickled cucumbers are the definition of easy.
 All you need is cucumbers, dill, garlic, and salt.
-Soon you’ll have fresh pickles to snack on!
+It’s the perfect crave-worthy snack!

 Looking to pickle more veggies?
 Use our pickled vegetables recipe for ideas on how to pickle a plethora of veggies such as radishes, cauliflower, carrots, cherry tomatoes, asparagus, and more.